Starting solids in babies is a huge milestone for their first year of life. Find out when and how to make a transition to complementary food.

 - A food such as a fruit or vegetable

 and avoid choking hazards, you should not worry about nutrient intake, but I can’t guaranty about the ‘mess’ that you have to clean after each meal.
+Check out this post for baby led weaning breakfast ideas.

 I started out as traditional spoon-feeding approach for both my babies and as soon as the were eating regular meal, I offered them finger food for dinner time.
 I have to confess; it didn’t satisfy me by the amount they ate so I spoon-fed them after they were done with the finger food!